Phagu Chauhan: Political career

 In July 2019, Chauhan was appointed the 29th Governor of Bihar.

 During his tenure as Governor of Bihar and also ex-officio Chancellor of State Universities, many universities got tangled into multiple scams which came into light after Bihar Government's Special Vigilance Unit raids.
 One of which Magadh University's case was most peculiar as Vice Chancellor Rajendra Prasad was booked under Section 420 of IPC for ₹30 Crore fraud.
-His homes were raided which was first for a VC of University.
-Chauhan as Chancellor of the University didn't sack the VC who also hails from UP as does Chauhan which fueled some speculations.
-The VC went on medical leave and thus leaving the position defacto vacant.
-He said the vigilance raids were not good for the University as it created environment of fear.
-VC, Exam Controller along with other staff were brought from other Universities and given additional charge.
+His homes were raided which was first for a VC of university.
+Chauhan as Chancellor of the university didn't sack the VC who also hails from UP as does Chauhan which fueled some speculations.
+The VC went on medical leave and thus leaving the position de facto vacant.
+He said the vigilance raids were not good for the university as it created environment of fear.
+VC, Exam Controller along with other staff were brought from other universities and given additional charge.
 Due to all this Magadh University's academic session suffered longest delays in recent times as multiple exams are pending.
 Multiple protests erupted over these issues in which effigies of the Governor were burnt which in itself is new as Governor is a respected constitutional position.
-Students of this University expressed their frustration to Governor Chauhan over delayed session and exams not being conducted and demanded permanent Vice Chancellor and staff or his resignation.
+Students of this university expressed their frustration to Governor Chauhan over delayed session and exams not being conducted and demanded permanent vice chancellor and staff or his resignation.